yanchao-du/checkup/openspec/changes/add-favorite-exam-types/tasks.md

 - [ ] Test favorite limit enforcement (max 3)
 - [ ] Test with no favorites (empty state)
 - [ ] Test error handling if API call fails
+- [ ] Test dashboard quick action buttons appear for favorites
+- [ ] Test dashboard button clicks navigate to new submission with correct exam type
+- [ ] Test dashboard updates when favorites are added/removed
+- [ ] Test dashboard empty state when no favorites

 ## Documentation Tasks